aditriaaa/ruralhealthcare/README.md

 # ruralhealthcare
-A mobile app connecting patients in rural areas with nearby healthcare providers in real time.
+A web app connecting patients in rural areas with nearby healthcare providers in real time.